ThreatFlux/DoogieBot/memory-bank/activeContext.md

 ## Recent Changes

+- Created detailed implementation plan for adding GraphRAG as an alternative to NetworkX
 - Updated API URL handling to support both regular and streaming requests
 - Implemented dual authentication support for EventSource endpoints
 - Fixed async streaming issues in chat endpoints